Reporting for Safety and Justice

 In online support groups across the world, patients suffering at the hands of current healthcare systems find comfort and strength in knowing that they are not alone.

-Those harmed by untested medical devices compile consistencies in their experiences as they write to one another about the invasive side effects they endured for years following the device’s insertion.
+Those harmed by poorly designed or inadequately tested medical devices compile consistencies in their experiences as they write to one another about the invasive side effects they endured for years following the device’s insertion.

 MedTruth wants to direct those harmed by the medical industry to resources where they can share their stories.
-But, we also recognize that we are an online platform that can illuminate those stories and bring greater attention to the very real ways that real people are being impacted.
+We also work to illuminate those stories and bring greater attention to the ways that real people are being impacted.

 Hard data isn’t the only type of knowledge.
-Patient stories offer valuable insights that go beyond the studies and into the intricacies of human life - amplifying perspectives that may not otherwise be heard.
+Patient stories offer real, individual insights that go beyond studies and into the true cost of drugs and medical devices that are released to patients despite their harsh side effects.

 We help you seek justice

-The nature of the healthcare industry has allowed medical injuries to become increasingly common, and most people don’t realize that they’re able to be compensated for harm that’s been done.
-In some cases, people are aware of consumer advocacy lawsuits but feel a sense of distrust accepting legal support.
+The healthcare industry has allowed injuries from defective medical devices or poorly tested drugs to become commonplace, and most patients don’t realize that they can be compensated for harm that’s been done.
+In some cases, people may feel a sense of distrust accepting legal support, even after suffering needlessly for years.

 It is estimated that hundreds of thousands of patients suffer every year from some type of preventable injury or die while undergoing medical care.
 Yet studies show that 9 of 10 patients seeking a medical malpractice attorney won’t find one.